Nancy Pelosi: Dropping Trump Impeachment Trial Is ‘Not How You Unify’

 Just because he’s now gone — thank God — you don’t say to a president, “Do whatever you want in the last months of your administration.
 You’re gonna get a get-out-of-jail card free,” because people think we should make nice-nice and forget that people died here on January 6, that the attempt to undermine our election, to undermine our democracy, to dishonor our Constitution— no, I don’t see that at all.
 I think that would be harmful to unity.

-House Minority Leader Kevin McCarthy (R-CA), while he has said Trump “bears responsibility” for the attack on the Capitol, opposes continuing the impeachment process and said that dismissing the impeachment article would send a unifying message to the country.
+House Minority Leader Kevin McCarthy (R-CA), while he has said Trump “bears responsibility” for the attack on the Capitol, opposes continuing the impeachment process and, contrary to Pelosi’s comments, believes that dismissing the impeachment article would be what sends a unifying message to the country.

 “I think impeachment was totally wrong.
 It was purely politically driven. … Now President Trump is a private citizen.
 Why would you spend your time on this?”
 McCarthy said Thursday on America’s Newsroom.
 “This is where I think President Joe Biden could have shown the nation he really was uniting.
 Let’s not do impeachment.
 Let’s dismiss this.
 Let’s unite this nation.”

-Pelosi has continued to stay silent on when she plans to formally deliver the impeachment article but affirmed Thursday that “it will be soon” and that the Senate is “ready to receive” it.
+Pelosi has continued to stay silent on when she plans to formally deliver the impeachment article but affirmed Thursday that “it’ll be soon” and that the Senate is “ready to receive” it.
 The only questions remaining relate to “how a trial will proceed,” she said.
 “But we are ready.”

 Write to Ashley Oliver at aoliver@breitbart.com.